 Nine Partners was founded in 1790 when a group of nine men from Attleborough, Massachusetts emigrated into the Endless Mountains region of Pennsylvania.
 Laban Capron became the first addition to this settlement in the spring of 1794 and he built this frame house to accommodate his family.

-Like all the frame houses in the settlement, the Laban Capron House is constructed on the “Attleborough plan” with two stories and narrow eaves, recalling the New England homes the settlers left behind.
+Like all the frame houses in the settlement, the Laban Capron House was constructed on the “Attleborough plan” with two stories and narrow eaves, recalling the New England homes the settlers left behind.
 The virgin forest in the area had an abundance of beech, maple, and pine, and was of great service in building.

 The Laban Capron House was built at the southwestern end of the settlement, on a lot originally set aside for common use.
 It sat close to the Beaver Meadow, at the junction of the paths now known as Jeffers Road and Nine Partners Road.